techidaily/site-win11/source/_posts/strategies-to-counteract-the-black-screen-on-steam.md

 * If you can see it, click on the**Friends & Chat** option in the bottom-right corner of the Steam client.
 ![Click on the Friends and Chat Option in Steam Client](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/1-click-on-the-friends-and-chat-option-in-steam-client.jpg)
 * If you are encountering this issue when running Steam on an external monitor, move the Steam window to your main screen.
 * Taking part in the Steam beta can also cause issues with display and other aspects of the game.
 Therefore, if you have recently joined the Steam beta version, you should opt out.
-We have covered the process to opt out of Steam beta in our guide on[fixing the Steam clients' crashing and freezing issues](https://www.makeuseof.com/steam-client-crashing-troubleshooting/#opt-out-of-the-steam-beta) .
+We have covered the process to opt out of Steam beta in our guide on [fixing the Steam clients' crashing and freezing issues](https://www.makeuseof.com/steam-client-crashing-troubleshooting/#opt-out-of-the-steam-beta) .
 * If you're using any hacking tools, cheat software, or other apps that could interfere with Steam's processing, turn them off.

  If the issue persists after applying the above fixes, apply the remaining fixes.